Writing Center Director

 Mount Saint Mary College work-study students are a vital asset to the Writing Center.
 Our students aid in welcoming visitors into the office, and assist in the important behind-the-scenes duties that are important in ensuring the Writing Center runs smoothly.
 Work-study students are also involved in the planning and facilitating of writing-related, on-campus events.

-Fiona Jamieson is a freshman at the Mount majoring in English with a minor in Journalism.
+Fiona Jamieson is a sophomore at the Mount majoring in English with a minor in journalism.
 She aspires to be a travel/stringer journalist.
-She loves exploration, nature, and animals, and is interested in traveling the world.
+She loves exploration, nature, animals, and is interested in traveling the world.
 An active and experienced writer, Fiona has been published in a book on war veterans; her essay – a story covering World War II in the Pacific – was prominently featured.
 Her hobbies consist of reading, writing, hiking, and singing.
 Fiona is originally from Hartland, Connecticut.

-Lindsay Ostrander is a junior at Mount Saint Mary College.
-She is majoring in Nursing with a minor in Theatre.
+Lindsay Ostrander is a senior at Mount Saint Mary College.
+She is majoring in Nursing with a minor in theatre.
 Her hobbies include singing, improvisational comedy, and photography.
 She is also the treasurer of the Literary Society at MSMC, a new book club for lovers of literature.
 Ostrander is a local native of the Hudson Valley.

 |Nick Tucker is a member of the Class of 2021 at Mount Saint Mary College.
 Currently majoring in Psychology with a minor in Criminology, his end goal is to be a criminal psychiatrist.
 He greatly enjoys having long philosophical conversations on the complexities of life and spending time with his friends.
 Nick is extremely personable and has a welcoming personality he shares with all individuals he meets.
 He is a member of numerous clubs at the Mount such as C.I.R.C.L.E., Catholic Relief Services, Essence of Poetry, Latino Student Union, and several more.|